PLANNING FOR YOUR OVERLAND TRIP

 - Repairs and Maintenance.
 Do a 100.000km service before you leave, fit new tyres, new shock absorbers, check other suspension.
 New tyres, All -Terrain tyres are the type I prefer.
 If your vehicle is in good order cost should be no more than doing the same KM in your home country.
 BUT never say never, so have a budget for repairs and maintenance.

-Central Asia, Russia, Mongolia, South East Asia, India and Nepal are the cheapest overland Countries.
+Central Asia, Russia, Mongolia, Stan Countries, South East Asia, India and Nepal are the cheapest overland Countries.

-Africa and South America are now getting more expensive.
+Africa is getting more expensive.
 (National Parks in both Kenya and Tanzania are now beyond affordable.
-Prices have more than doubled since 2010)
+Prices have more than doubled since 2010) South Africa and Namibia are still very affordable

 I prefer diesel.
-Except for in Uzbekistan (no Diesel in 2013), plenty of fuel is availability around the world (countries we visited to date DEC 2017)
+Except for in Uzbekistan (no Diesel in 2013 only on the black market), plenty of fuel is availability around the world (countries we visited to date APRIL 2021)

 Again, like with the budget, it is hard to say.
 Some people travel from Cape Town to London in 6 months.
+Or From Canada or the USA to Ushuaia in 6 Months.
 Obviously, they see little and have some big days of driving.
 Others take 2 or 3 years.
 We spent 4 years in Africa, averaged 68km per day and still did not see everything.
-In South America this year (2017) we travelled 112km per day on average, however this included days of 550km in Brazil (huge country) as we only had a 90-day visa and wanted to visit Suriname, French Guiana and Guyana in the far North East of South America.
+In South America this year (2016-2020) we travelled 112km per day on average, however this included days of 550km in Brazil (huge country) as we only had a 90-day visa we spend 45 days on the East coast and 45 days in the North East and central part of Brazil. after 44 days East Coast we entered French Guiana, crossed into Suriname and Guyana before re-entering in the far North East of Brazil 4 months later

 TRAVEL ALONE OR IN A GROUP